-WE SAT DOWN WITH AU’S LAURA BELL COOLEY, ALABAMA WATERSHED STEWARDS PROGRAM COORDINATOR IN THE WATER RESOURCES CENTER.
+WE SAT DOWN WITH AU’S MONA DOMINGUEZ, ALABAMA WATER WATCH PROGRAM DIRECTOR IN THE WATER RESOURCES CENTER.

 Tell us about your background and current position.